arijitsh/tic-tac-toe/README.md

 Different algorithms has been implemented and possible to play against.
 Here are the details:

 - `rl` : Reinforement Learning algorithm (Q-learning) implemented from scratch.
 Look at `game_engine.py` for more details.
--`sampl` : Computer plays with random sampling.
+- `sampl` : Computer plays with random sampling.

 ### Options
 - `no-train` : Run from scratch, do not train with pre-existing traces.